 One percent of assets is a fair price to pay for developing and implementing a comprehensive financial plan.

 A good financial plan is extremely valuable, and yes, the planner should be appropriately compensated.
 However, should the advisor’s compensation dwarf all the other professionals who provide you a service?
 This question deserves special consideration by professionals and entrepreneurs who are close to or in retirement because a 1% fee is a substantial percentage of the annual portfolio distribution (usually about 3-4%).
 An alternative way to compensate an advisor/planner is through an annual fixed, flat fee.
 With the advent of advisor software tools, financial planning has become much more automated and a 1% of assets fee much less justifiable.

 All investors would do well to remember the sage advice of John Bogle that investing is the one endeavor where you get exactly what you don’t pay for.
-Even if your financial advisor is wise enough to steer clear of high cost actively managed funds, a high fee can destroy the advantage gained from using low-cost funds.
+Even if your financial advisor is wise enough to steer clear of high cost actively managed funds, a high fee can destroy the advantage gained from using low-cost mutual funds and ETFs.